-Also, having a strong purpose will fuel you during those gruelling months of designing, building and acquiring permits for your bus conversion.
+Also, having a strong purpose will fuel you during those grueling months of designing, building, and acquiring permits for your bus conversion.
 It’s a long and arduous process; one that should not be undertaken without a clear purpose.

 2. What Are My Priorities?